Iristyle/ChocolateyPackages/EthanBrown.SublimeText2.UtilPackages/tools/PackageCache/OpenSearchResult/README.md

 - 'highlight_search_icon': If you want an icon to show up in the gutter next to openable paths, include a valid icon name as a string (e.g., 'circle', 'dot' or 'bookmark')
+- 'open_search_result_everywhere': Set to true to enable this plugin on all files not just Find Results panes.
+You can use this for saving and reopening your find results.